 CoderPad supports asynchronous Take-Home interviews to make scheduling easier, allow candidates to take a deeper dive on a project, and increase evaluation efficiency for your team.

 CoderPad Take-Homes let you see a candidate’s code, understand how they think through problems, and assess the completeness of their solution in less time than a live interview.

 We also provide the option to set up a Take-Home with or without test cases.
 Providing test cases can help a candidate better understand the desired solution as well as give reviewers a chance to see how complete a candidate’s solution is.

-Once you select “Take-Homes” from the left hand sidebar, you will see your Library for use only with Take-Homes.
-Here you can set up questions that candidates will work on during Take-Homes.
 You can choose to set up a question with or without test cases.
 Adding Test Cases will require additional setup time, but may allow for faster review of candidate code in the future.